-DC.
-Specific Performance Standards.
+C. Specific Performance Standards.

-In all areas of special flood hazards where BFE data has been provided as set forth in LUC 20.25H.175.A and Wwhere use or development is allowed pursuant to LUC 20.25H.055, the following specific performance standards apply:
+In all areas of special flood hazards where BFE data has been provided as set forth in LUC 20.25H.175.A and where use or development is allowed pursuant to LUC 20.25H.055, the following specific performance standards apply:

-- New residential Construction, Mmodification of Existing Development, and Existing Nonconforming Development.
-New Construction, Lateral additions, and substantial improvements to existing development and existing nonconforming development is allowed only through a reasonable use exception, LUC 20.25H.190. - a.
-Residential Construction (Single-Family and Multifamily Dwellings), including Substantial Improvements.
-New Construction and Substantial improvement of any residential structure shall have the lowest floor, including basement, elevated one foot or more above the base flood elevation (BFE).
-Mechanical equipment and utilities shall be waterproof or elevated one foot or more above the BFE.
+- 1. New residential Construction, modification of Existing Development, and Existing Nonconforming Development.
+New Construction, lateral additions, and substantial improvements to existing development and existing nonconforming development is allowed only through a reasonable use exception, LUC 20.25H.190. - a.
+Residential Construction (Single-Family and Multifamily Dwellings), including new construction, Substantial Improvements, or reconstruction due to substantial damage.
+New Construction, Substantial improvements, and reconstruction due to substantial damage of any residential structure shall have the lowest floor, including basement, elevated one foot or more above the base flood elevation (BFE).
+Mechanical equipment and utilities, including but not limited to electrical, heating, ventilation, plumbing, airconditioning, and other service facilities, shall be elevated one foot or more above the BFE.
 In an Unnumbered A zone for which a BFE is not available and cannot be reasonably obtained, the structure shall be reasonably safe from flooding, but in all cases the lowest floor shall be at least two feet above the Highest Adjacent Grade.
 Fully enclosed areas below the BFE that are subject to flooding are prohibited, or shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of flood waters.
-Designs for meeting this requirement must either be certified by a registered professional engineer or architect or must meet or exceed the following minimum criteria:
+Designs for meeting this requirement must either be certified by a registered professional engineer or architect or must meet or exceed the following minimum criteria: - i.
+A minimum of two openings having a total net area of not less than one square inch for every one square foot of enclosed area subject to flooding shall be provided.